drakkan/sftpgo/docs/howto/lets-encrypt-certificate.md

 ## Obtaining a certificate using the ACME protocol built into SFTPGo

-Open the SFTPGo configuration file, search for the `acme` section and change it as follow.
+You can open the SFTPGo configuration file, search for the `acme` section and change it as follow.

 ```json
   "acme": {